will-moss/isaiah/README.md

 The default commands used to spawn a shell, although being more or less standard, may not fit your environment.
 In this case, please edit the `TTY_SERVER_COMMAND` and `TTY_CONTAINER_COMMAND` variables to define a command that works better in your setup.

-#### Isaiah doesn't work on mobile

-As of now, the web interface isn't responsive.
-For this reason, a piece of code was intentionally added to prevent any user from using Isaiah on mobile, so as to spare the unpleasant usage.
-If this was a mistake on our end, please feel free to open an issue.
-Making it an option, or disabling it altogether shouldn't take too long.
-Also note that the piece of code that is responsible for disabling Isaiah on mobile devices is easy to bypass as it is 100% CSS-based (removing/editing a CSS class is all it takes, so a browser extension could do it)

 #### The connection with the remote server randomly stops or restarts